-East Buttes Gabbert Butte is one of many ancient volcanic lava domes in the eastern part of the region, known as the East Buttes.
+Gabbert Butte is one of many ancient volcanic lava domes in the eastern part of the Portland metropolitan region, known as the East Buttes.
 Most of these buttes, including Gabbert, are clustered between Johnson Creek and the Clackamas River.
-Although a few, like Mount Tabor, exist to the northwest of this main group.
+A few, like Mount Tabor, exist to the northwest of this main group.

 For people in east Multnomah County and Clackamas County, the East Buttes create a sense of place, a backdrop of Pacific Northwest forests in urban and suburban neighborhoods.
 They offer opportunities to be in nature, to walk, run or bike ride, or find respite and renewal.
 The East Buttes bring the essence and quality of experience found in the Cascades right into the metropolitan area.
 People can experience northwest conifer forests at Mount Tabor, oak woodlands at Mount Talbert, or distant views from Hogan Butte.

 Natural areas in the East Buttes protect important forest habitat.
-The buttes serve as a stopover for migrating birds, who need places to rest and refuel on their long journeys.
-For wildlife, the buttes provide a home, places to hunt and forage, and connections to streams, rivers and larger habitat areas.
+The buttes include high quality amphibian habitat, serve as a stopover for migrating birds, who need places to rest and refuel on their long journeys.
+For wildlife, like frogs and salamanders that live here, the buttes provide a home, places to hunt and forage, and connections to streams, rivers and larger habitat areas.

 These natural areas are important for the long-term health and diversity of species facing habitat loss and the effects of climate change, and for the health, well being, and resilience of people living in dense urban areas nearby.

-Johnson Creek Watershed Water flowing from upland springs or from rainfall on Gabbert Butte flows into tributaries of Johnson Creek, one of many rivers and streams which create a sense of place for people living in the Metro region.
-Streams like Johnson Creek, the Clackamas, Sandy and Tualatin Rivers, each flow through different kinds of landscapes, and offer a variety of experiences, both unique and quintessential to the region.
+Johnson Creek Watershed

+Water flowing from upland springs or from rainfall on Gabbert Butte flows into tributaries of Johnson Creek, one of many rivers and streams which create a sense of place for people living in the metropolitan region.
+Streams like Johnson Creek, the Clackamas, Sandy and Tualatin rivers - each flows through a different kind of landscape, and offers a variety of experiences, both unique and quintessential to the region.

 Johnson Creek is the region's most urban stream.
 It flows directly into the Willamette River and is critical for salmon habitat.
 Investments in Johnson Creek habitat recovery have spanned decades, with a particular focus on salmon and lamprey recovery.

 The natural area forests in the East Buttes are critical to this effort.
 They shade upland streams that feed Johnson Creek and keep water cool and clean for salmon, other wildlife and people living downstream.

-Gabbert Butte landscape A visitor to Gabbert Butte might hear woodpeckers or song birds, and see dripping mosses or native flowers in spring.
+Gabbert Butte landscape

+A visitor to Gabbert Butte might hear woodpeckers or song birds, and see dripping mosses or native flowers in spring.
 From the Saddle Trail north of Gabbert Butte, a walk over the butte leads through mossy maples, spring wildflowers and shady cedars.
-From Gabbert Butte it is a short walk east through residential neighborhoods to Gresham's recently opened Hogan Butte Nature Park.
-Hogan Butte boasts spectacular mountain views in contrast to Gabbert Butte's more intimate experience; one that envelopes visitors in a peaceful forest setting with moss-covered trees, mushrooms sprouting from decaying logs, and water seeping slowly from forest springs, starting the journey toward the Willamette River.
+From Gabbert Butte it is a short walk east through residential neighborhoods to Gresham's recently-opened Hogan Butte Nature Park.
+Hogan Butte boasts spectacular mountain views in contrast to Gabbert Butte's more intimate experience, one that envelopes visitors in a peaceful forest setting with moss-covered trees, mushrooms sprouting from decaying logs, and water seeping slowly from forest springs, starting the journey toward the Willamette River.